 Most of us are probably stressed out crazily with our college applications.
 Perhaps some have even received those acceptances into their dream schools, some maybe awaiting that enticing first letter.
 Lastly, some of us already know the bitter taste of rejection (me included!).

 Last month, I was declined from my dream school, Carnegie Mellon University.
-The things is, I’m not sure I wanted to attend Carnegie for the usual reasons a candidate generally has.
+The thing is, I’m not sure I wanted to attend Carnegie for the usual reasons a candidate generally has.
 I didn’t picture myself actually attending the school, walking through those arches onto the freshly mown grass, eyes widening at the sheer size and beauty of the campus.
 I didn’t see myself interacting with the student body, smiling and laughing and cheering.
 I didn’t imagine myself writing down notes, attending seminars, gallivanting to class.

 It was then that I knew: I didn’t want to attend Carnegie because I wanted to attend Carnegie.
 I wanted to attend Carnegie because I wanted to tell everybody that I was attending Carnegie.
 That wasn’t the sole reason why, but it was a considerable part of it.
 I wanted the prestige altogether.
 I wanted the pats on the back from my friends, the congratulations from my teachers, the hugs, and tears from my mom.
 I wanted the validation.
 We all crave validation from others.
 I’m not an exception to that.
 But I’m glad I realized.
 CMU wasn’t truly my dream, and it shouldn’t have been anyway.